 WooCommerce is an open-source WordPress plugin that is completely free.
 However, you will require a domain name and SSL certificate, which will cost $12/year and $5-25/month, respectively.
 These prices may change depending on your needs.
 In addition, many companies offer WooCommerce hosting services like WordPress, Cloudways, and SiteGround.

 Meanwhile, Shopify offers a subscription plan to start an online store.
-The basic plan costs $29, the upgrade plan for $79, and the advanced plan for $299 per month.
+The basic plan costs $29, the upgrade plan for $79, and the advanced plan for $299 monthly.
 Unlike WooCommerce, acquiring one of these plans includes an SSL certificate and web hosting.
-However, if you need to purchase your domain name, you can purchase it separately.
+However, you can purchase your domain name separately if you need to purchase it.

 Ease of Use

-WooCommerce is a self-hosted platform, so it requires you to handle and manage things like installation, update backup, and security.
+WooCommerce is a self-hosted platform requiring you to handle and manage things like installation, update backup, and security.
 Meanwhile, WooCommerce is very flexible when it comes to customization.
 It enables you to have full control over the whole platform.
 With the help of hundreds of WooCommerce plugins, you can make your online store more user-friendly with increased functionality.

 Shopify manages security, performance, and backups as a fully hosted platform.
 All you have to do is set up your store and design with the help of many Shopify themes.
 You can easily customize your Shopify store with the help of drag-and-drop features.
 It has a lot of plugins and themes to improve your store functionality.
 However, you can only install available plugins on the Shopify marketplace.

 WooCommerce is very flexible, and the inventory management function is no different from other eCommerce platforms.
 Users can generate inventory reports and modify any product characteristic.
 It allows you to develop and manage an unlimited number of variable goods.
-You will need to install the 3rd party plugins to enhance the inventory management.
+You must install the 3rd party plugins to enhance inventory management.

 Shopify gives store owners complete control over the Shopify inventory monitoring system.
-You can generate revenue reports, stock tracking, easy access to stock alerts, and other available features.
+You can generate revenue reports, stock tracking, easy access to stock alerts, and other features.
 You may manually enter data or import CSV files to add single or bulk items.
-In addition, there are hundreds of extensions to help you run your inventory efficiently.
+In addition, hundreds of extensions help you run your inventory efficiently.

 WooCommerce is a CMS that has the advantage over Shopify.
 You can optimize product pages by changing the body content and applying URL redirections, meta descriptions, alt tags, and other page components.
 You can also install a plugin to enhance your SEO capabilities and optimize your store.